-Also known as a CO, it's an official document that states where a product was produced, manufactured or processed.
-It’s usually required by a country’s customs authority as part of the clearance process when importing.
-It’s also used to assess the rates of duty or tax.
-Find out how to check if you need one and learn about the the different types you can use.
+A certificate of origin is a document that verifies a product's country of origin.
+It states where the product was produced, manufactured or processed.
+It's usually required by a country's customs authority as part of the clearance process when importing.

-There are two types of certificate of origin that can be used:
+There are two kinds of certificate of origin:

 This means the goods don’t qualify for any special treatment in the country they’re from.
 It’s only used to state the origin of your goods.

 This is for shipments between countries with a trade agreement and proves the goods qualify for reduced import duties.